springfall2008/batpred/docs/energy-rates.md

 When a saving session is available it will be automatically joined by Predbat and should then appear as a joined session within the next 30 minutes.

-When a saving session has been joined the energy rates for import and export will be overridden by adding the assumed saving rate to your normal rate.
+In the Predbat plan, for joined saving sessions the energy rates for import and export will be overridden by adding the assumed saving rate to your normal rate.
 The assumed rate will be taken from the Octopus Energy integration and converted into pence using the **octopus_saving_session_octopoints_per_penny** configuration item in apps.yaml (default is 8).